Spicy Kale, White Bean and Zucchini Stuffed Shells

 Instructions

 • Preheat oven to 350°.
-Cook pasta shells in boiling water for 9 minutes, rinse immediately with cold water and set aside.
-Spray a rectangular baking dish with cooking spray.
-Spread spaghetti sauce over bottom of baking dish.
+Bring a large pot of water to boil.
+Cook pasta shells in boiling water for 2 minutes less than the recommended cooking time, drain and rinse immediately with cold water.
+Set aside.
+Spread spaghetti sauce over bottom of a 9×9 baking dish and set aside.

-• Meanwhile, in a medium mixing bowl, combine the white beans with the ricotta using a fork to mash the beans as you go (optional to do this step in food processor).
-Season with salt and pepper.
+• Meanwhile, in a large mixing bowl, combine the white beans with the ricotta using a fork to mash the beans as you go.
+You want some of the beans to be just half-mashed for texture.
+Add crushed red pepper or Fresno pepper, lemon zest, lemon juice and 1 tbsp of the olive oil.
+Season well with salt and pepper.

-• Heat a medium skillet over med-low heat.
-Add 1 tbsp olive oil and allow to heat up.
-Add leeks, garlic and serrano.
-Saute 2 minutes until fragrant.
-Add shredded zucchini and continue to saute about 2 more minutes just until warm and starting to soften.
-Season with salt and pepper, add to bean mixture.
+• Heat a medium skillet over med heat.
+Add 1 tbsp of the olive oil and 1tbsp butter to pan and heat until butter is just melted.
+Add leeks and garlic.
+Saute 2-3 minutes until fragrant.
+Add the kale and continue to cook for another 2 minutes just until kale is somewhat wilted.
+Transfer everything to the bean mixture and stir combine.

-• Stuff shells with about 2 spoonfuls of bean mixture and place in baking dish.
+• Stuff shells with spoonfulls of bean mixture and place in baking dish.
+Adjust the amount of filling to ensure you have enough to fill shells for the number of portions you are preparing, 3-4 shells per person.
 Tear the provolone slices into pieces and place on top of shells, distributing evenly.

-• Bake uncovered 20-25 minutes or until provolone just starts to turn golden.
+• Bake uncovered 30 minutes or until provolone just starts to turn golden.
+Remove from oven and serve.

 Notes